Premiere Pro can output a movie in mp4 format. This mp4 movie can then be displayed in a web page as shown below.

 Your browser does not support the video tag.

-The movie shown below is from http://mydrive.nvcc.edu/rrh2466/public/RafiaHossain/ (a former student) To obtain this movie, I right-clicked on the movie in the web page and then saved it to my computer, just like you would save an image.
+The movie shown below was done by Rafia Hossain, a former ITE 170 student, as part of her project.
+To obtain this movie, I right-clicked on the movie in her ITE 170 project page and then saved it to my computer, just like you would save an image.

 To determine the natural height and width of a mp4 file, in Windows, you can right click on the mp4 file saved in your computer and choose Properties and then click on the Details tab.
 For this mp4 file shown below, the dimensions are 1080x1080 and I have displayed it at its natural size using the height and width attributes of the video tag.